IbzanHyena/blog.ibzan.co.uk/articles/2026-05-02-why-i-love-j.md

 Sometimes, words like brief and terse are used as a bit of a backhanded compliment.
 The main connotations are generally that, as well as being short, these languages are illegible or even completely impenetrable.

-At the risk of sounding like a zealot, this simply isn’t true.

-None of us knew how to code at some point in time: reading and understanding code is a skill that takes effort.
-The different presentation of array languages can make that more to learn—_but there’s more to learn_.
-That is a benefit in of itself.

 More generally, fundamental programing skills like how to structure a program and break down a program into constituent parts haven’t gone away, but rather have different building blocks to work with.
 When an algorithm fits on one line, the functions you build can be bigger.